 Enter your email below and get it sent straight to your inbox.
 Plus, I'll send you quick & simple plant-based recipes every week!

-This recipe is vegan, vegetarian, plant-based and wfpbno (whole food plant based no oil) if using whole wheat or other whole grain pasta.
+This recipe is vegan, vegetarian, plant-based and wfpbno (whole food plant based no oil).

 This dish is more rich than my everyday creamy cauliflower alfredo sauce, since it has cashews added to it.
 However, with no added oil and all plant-based ingredients, it is a delicious drool-worthy pasta recipe to keep on hand for weeknight dinners and serving company alike.